The Relaxation Response

 Stress is a part of everyday life.
 However, when the nervous system is overwhelmed by stress, it inundates the body with chemicals that prepare it for “fight or flight.”
 Yet while the stress response is needed for learning, creativity, and can be beneficial in situations where you need to act quickly, it wears the body down when there is constant activation.

 Studies reveal that proper relaxation may have a positive effect on our overall health and well-being.
 Essentially, when we activate the relaxation response, it enhances our immune system functioning.
 This means an improvement in breathing, sleep patterns, digestion and mental clarity occurs.
-Moreover, when we allow the system to experience this rest, it creates a balance awareness that enables us to make healthier and wiser lifestyle choices.
-It also empowers us to pursue and embrace more joy and peace within.
+Moreover, when we allow the system to experience this rest, it creates a balance awareness that enables us to develop more endurance and make healthier and wiser lifestyle choices.

 Utilizing Relaxation Techniques